-These figures clearly show that there are immediate financial benefits; within one year the savings from staff retention · Cost of the total 1,500m2 fit-out: £850,000 (€922.836) and absenteeism easily paid for the costs of getting WELL certified.
+These figures clearly show that there are immediate financial benefits; within one year the savings from staff retention and absenteeism easily paid for the costs of getting WELL certified.
 In the long-term this will translate into greater profits, creating a strong business case for certification.